-- who is living in the grandparent's house and - for whom the grandparent or his/her spouse is receiving TANF benefits

-The grandparent will continue receiving this payment as long as the child is living with the grandparent and the grandparent continues meeting all eligibility requirements for TANF cash assistance.
+- who is living in the grandparent's house and - for whom the grandparent or his/her spouse is receiving TANF benefits parent and the grandparent continues meeting all eligibility requirements for TANF cash assistance.
 However, a grandparent who chooses to accept GRG assistance will not have an option to be included in the TANF AU.